 E. Complete removal of blocks where infant was moved

-Prior all approaches, apparent blocks of infant being moved were detected, based on the substantially increased SD in both, torso and ankle placed measurement.
-This approximation was used to asses the different results from the different approaches.
-Blocks of infant being moved were detected similar as in non-wear detection.
-Example of these blocks noted in both measurements in Figure 5.
+Prior to all approaches tested, apparent blocks of infant being moved were detected based on the substantially increased SD of measurments from both the torso and ankle-placed accelerometers.
+This approximation was used to assess the different results from the different approaches.
+Blocks of infant being moved were detected similarly as non-wear time.
+Example of infant being moved blocks originating from the ankle and torso accelerometer is shown in Figure 5.

-Figure 5: Example of the torso and ankle placed measurements, where blocks of infant being moved are noted with red.
+Figure 5: Example of the measurement output from the torso and ankle-placed accelerometer where blocks of infant being moved are highlighted in red.

 Based on these blocks, several variables were calculated.
-The overall proportion of time the infant was being moved and frequency of infant being moved, along with eight more detailed variables.
-Detailed variables are proportions of time in combining short and long duration with low and high intensity blocks along with the frequency.
-Overall, infants were being moved by another person on average 35.0% of the time, with minimum at 21.0%, maximum at 45.4% and SD 5.9%.
+The overall proportion of time the infant was being moved and frequency of infant being moved, along with eight more detailed variables based on proportions of time in combining short and long duration with low and high intensity blocks along with the frequency.
+Overall, infants were being moved by another person on average 35.0% of the time, ranging from 21.0% to 45.4%, with a SD of 5.9%.
 As predicted, A did not give promising results, as the point to point difference was too significant, even though the measurements were summarized, filtered and averaged and showed substantial similarities on a large scale.
-Simple subtraction in fact amplified the contributing accelerations, as the average SD in the apparent blocks of infant being moved increased by an average of 15.0% while the average absolute intensity increased by average 20.5%.
-Example of torso and ankle placed measurements and the result from simple subtraction in Figure 6.
-Even when averaging the measurement over 1 second, instead of 0.2, the average SD still increased by average 14.9% and the average intensity by average 18.3%.
+In fact, simple subtraction amplified the contributing acceleration of the caretaker, as the average SD in the apparent blocks of infant being moved increased by an average of 15.0% while the average absolute intensity increased by average 20.5%.
+Example of torso and ankle placed measurements and the result from simple subtraction is shown in Figure 6.
+Even when averaging the measurement over one second instead of 0.2, the average SD still increased by 14.9%, and the average intensity by 18.3%.

 Figure 6: A plot exhibiting the result of a simple subtraction of the torso placed measurement from the ankle placed measurement.

-As the measurements exhibit a substantial amount of similarity on a large scale, but seem to be too different point to point, the second and third approaches, B and C use an even more summarized measure and its features, to either do a simple subtraction or a correction.
+As the measurements exhibit a substantial amount of similarity on a large scale, but seem to be too different point-to-point, the second (B) and third (C) approachesuse an even more summarized measure and its features, to either do a simple subtraction or a correction.
 The process is implemented in Matlab.
-Both, torso placed and ankle placed measurements are windowed in a loop over 1 minute long windows, which corresponds to 2400 points.
+Both torso-placed and ankle-placed measurements are windowed in a loop over 1 minute long windows, which corresponds to 2400 points.
 For each window, the absolute intensity of each monitor is calculated as the sum of absolute values, divided with the window length.
 In approach B, the torso intensity is simply subtracted from the ankle intensity and the final result is an even further summarized ankle placed measurement with torso intensities subtracted, example in Figure 7.

 Figure 7: A plot exhibiting the result of subtracting the windowed intensities of the torso placed measurement from the ankle placed measurement.

 In the approach C, the ratio between the ankle intensity and torso intensity in each window is used to reduce each point in the ankle measurement in the corresponding widow.
-For example, if the torso intensity is half the ankle intensity, all the points in the window are reduced for half of their size, example in Figure 8.
+For example, if the torso intensity is half the ankle intensity, all the points in the window are reduced by half of their size, example in Figure 8.

 Figure 8: A plot exhibiting the result of correcting the ankle placed measurement based on the ratio between the windowed intensities.